Collocations for element - noun

 introduce

-~ in
+element in

-~ of
+element of

-Practical work will form a major element of the syllabus. | There may have been an element of jealousy in her response.
+There may have been an element of jealousy in her response.

-Practical work will form a major element of the syllabus. | There may have been an element of jealousy in her response.
+There may have been an element of jealousy in her response.

-2. the elements: bad weather
+2. (the elements) bad weather

-VERB + ELEMENT
+VERB + THE ELEMENTS

 brave